sciabarra/Mosaico/docs/images/samples/django.md

-# alpine-django
+# mosaico/django:3

-Run a django app with wsgi.
+Sample image running django app with wsgi.

 App should be placed under /home and need an <app>/wsgi file.

-Variables

-DJANGO_APP: name of the app (default: hello)
+## Env variables

 UWSGI_PROCESSES: number of processes (default 4)
 UWSGI_THREADS: number of processes (default 2)